yiisoft/yii-middleware/README.md

 Updates an instance of server request with protocol from special headers.

-It can be used in the following cases:
+It can be used in if your server is behind a trusted load balancer or a proxy that is setting a special header.

-- not required IP resolve to access the user's IP
-- user's IP is already resolved (eg `ngx_http_realip_module` or similar)

 ```php
 use Yiisoft\Yii\Middleware\BasicNetworkResolver;